karenpayneoregon/learn-bogus-efcore/DataHelperLibrary/readme.md

 ﻿# About

-Provides data for use with Bogus
+Provides data for use with Bogus.